 Unagi is the Japanese word for freshwater eel, especially the Japanese eel, Anguilla japonica (not to be confused its saltwater cousin, which is called anago).
-The best are caught wild rather than bred in eel farms, with the ideal size between 30 and 50 centimeters.
+The best unagi are caught wild rather than bred in eel farms, with the ideal size between 12 and 20 inches (30 and 50 centimeters).
 Fancy unagi restaurants keep tanks full of live eels, and they don't begin preparing your eel until after you've ordered.

 Filleted and deboned, unagi is commonly glaze-grilled, a process that makes it a dish known as unagi-no-kabayaki.
-It is the skewered and grilled with sweet basting sauce and is typically served over steamed, white rice.
+The eel is skewered and grilled with sweet basting sauce and is typically served over steamed, white rice.
 Vacuum-sealed unagi-no-kabayaki is often available at Asian grocery stores.

 The ingredients in the sweet basting sauce are important to the final taste of the unagi, and different restaurants maintain their own secret recipes.
 The quality of the charcoal used is also important: The best charcoal is made from hard oak from Wakayama in central Japan, and the aromatic smoke adds a special flavor to the eel as it's grilling.